JustinPatenaude/balticathletics/products/volleyball.md

 - title: Cellular and Rubber Volleyballs
   photo: "/2022-01-06 17.28.15.jpg"
 promotions:
+- title: Crossnet Indoor Bases - Set of 4
+  image: "/crossnet-bases-716383.jpg"
+  price: 139
+  description: |-
+    Perfect for gymnasium floors, tailgates, black tops, and driveways, pair these four fillable bases with our standard CROSSNET kit to play four square volleyball indoors.
+What's included:

+    Four 27x16x6" water or sand fillable heavy-duty bases Each base weighs 4.4lbs when empty and can hold 75lbs of sand or water Designed for easy set up and break down
+    Used as a permanent indoor training tool for volleyball teams and classrooms CROSSNET sold separately
 - title: Cobra Outdoor Volleyball System
   image: "/cobra on grass.JPG"
   price: 750